Opinion: Climate education is a must | DW | 31.10.2021

 My wish for the future would be that German policymakers implement the majority of the Citizens' Assembly's recommendations as quickly as possible, such as bringing forward the mandatory phasing out of coal to 2030 at the latest.
 Germany should take a leading role in climate protection internationally, as well as at COP26.
 Nations should join forces and find international solutions to tackle the greatest challenge of our time.

 And each and every person should have access to climate education.
-Countries can no longer shirk their responsibilities when it come to implementing measures to combat climate change.
+Countries can no longer shirk their responsibilities when it comes to implementing measures to combat climate change.
 That action must come now.

 Adnan Arslan was one of 160 members of German society chosen at random to take part in the country's Citizens' Climate Assembly earlier this year.
-After a series of 12 meetings, the group presented 84 climate action recommendations to the government.
+After a series of 12 meetings, the group presented the government with 84 climate action recommendations.

+Extinction Rebellion is demanding politicians step aside and let the people decide on climate action.
+Could citizens' assemblies be a democratic tool fit for the scale of the crisis?